 I know you are thinking that you did not come all the way to Spain to eat a burrito…well it is not the burrito that you are probably thinking of.
 This burrito is deep fried and immensely more amazing.
 I’m not 100% sure how they do it, but taking a bite into the deep fried gooey goodness is something you won’t want to miss!

 No, not the swimsuit!
 This bikini is a very inexpensive sandwich.
 Think grilled cheese with ham.
 If you are hungry on the go and not wanting to spend a lot of money, you can find this tasty treat at an average of 2.50 Euro.
 So good.

 9. pan con tomate

 I was extremely confused the first time they put this bread on the table and there was something spread on it that tasted familiar, but I couldn't quite put my finger on what it was.
 It was delicious and I ate it as fast as I could, but I was so curious after.
-Apparently this is a way of eating bread that is unique to Catalunya.
+Apparently, this is a way of eating bread that is unique to Catalunya.
 They take a toasted baguette and spread tomato on it.
 Not tomato puree, but just the flesh of the tomato.
-I have never seen it like this in my life, but now it is one of my favorite things here and I might cary it with me forever.
-When I get home I will be spreading tomato on my bread. *PRO TIP: if they put bread on your table without you asking, it is not free.
-So, if you do not want to pay for bread just kindly let them know that you do not want stand they will take it away without charging you.
+I have never seen it like this in my life, but now it is one of my favorite things here and I might carry it with me forever.
+When I get home I will be spreading tomatoes on my bread. *PRO TIP: if they put bread on your table without you asking, it is not free.
+So, if you do not want to pay for bread just kindly let them know that you do not want to stand they will take it away without charging you.
 Otherwise, you get a nice little surprise on the bill later.